Associate Professor of Chemistry

 CHEM 497 Physical Chemistry Seminar

 Dr. Richardson grew up in Wenatchee, WA.
 She joined the faculty at Liberty in 2006.
-Her research computational quantum chemistry research on systems including triatomic molecules, organometallic complexes, nucleic acids, nucleosides, and metal carbonyls.
+Her computational quantum chemistry research has included the investigation of triatomic molecules, organometallic complexes, nucleic acids, nucleosides, and metal carbonyls.
 She is the advisor of the department's chemistry club, Element 71, and the editor of the newsletter for the local ACS Blue Ridge section.
 She enjoys hiking, gardening, and baking.

 19. B.S.
 Narendrapurapu, N. A. Richardson, A. V. Copan, M.L.
 Estep, Z. Yang, and H. F. Schaefer II, "Investigating the Effects of Basis Set on Metal-Metal and Metal-Ligand Bond Distances in Stable Transition Metal Carbonyls: Performance of Correlation Consistent Basis Sets with 35 Density Functionals," J. Chem.
 Theory and Comput., 2013, 9 (7), pp 2930-2938.